Exploring Lee-Yang and Fisher Zeros in the 2D Ising model through multipoint Pad\'e approximants: Scaling analysis of zeros

 with $A$ being the logarithm of the proportionality constant in Eq.~(\ref{eq:scalLY}) and $B$ the exponent of $L$ that we want to extract and compare with $\beta/\nu - d$.
 Using the known scaling relations between the standard critical exponents, we can derive the following hyperscaling relation between $\beta,\nu,d$ and $\delta$,

 Remembering the value of $\nu=1$ for the 2D Ising model, we can thus use the fit result for the parameter $B$ to estimate $\beta \delta$.
-As can be seen from Table~\ref{tab:ResultsFit}, the fit parameter $ B = -1.879(16)$ has been determined, which gives to very good precision the estimate for $\beta \delta$ whose exact value for the 2D Ising model is $1.875$.
-Further, without using the hyperscaling relation given in Eq.~(\ref{eq:hypscalrel}), the fit parameter $B$ should be compared against $\beta/\nu - d$, to obtain $\beta = 0.121(16)$ which compared against its exact value of $0.125$ for the 2D Ising model, gives a decent estimate for the exponent.
+As can be seen from Table~\ref{tab:ResultsFit}, the fit parameter $ B = -1.881(93)$ has been determined, which gives to decent precision the estimate for $\beta \delta$ whose exact value for the 2D Ising model is $1.875$.
+Further, without using the hyperscaling relation given in Eq.~(\ref{eq:hypscalrel}), the fit parameter $B$ should be compared against $\beta/\nu - d$, to obtain $\beta = 0.119(93)$ which compared against its exact value of $0.125$ for the 2D Ising model, gives an estimate for the exponent.
 Finally, we show the results of the fit of $H_0$ we obtained for each lattice size, plotted against $L^{\beta/\nu - d}$ in Fig.~\ref{fig:LeeYangScaling}.

 In principle one should be able to follow these steps to estimate the critical region for QCD using Taylor expansions from lattice QCD.
+The relevant parameters which control the critical region in QCD will be the baryon density.
+We have tried to make some concrete steps in this direction recently in \cite{DiRenzo:2024izy}.
 However, being a much more complicated theory, both numerically and conceptually, we may have to wait for some time to be able to do that.